-Linen sheets, pillowcases, and duvet covers are durable, hypoallergenic, breathable, moisture-wicking, and grow softer and stronger with use.
-A natural fiber, linen bedding is as easy to care for as cotton bedding if you don't mind a few wrinkles.
+Linen sheets, pillowcases, and duvet covers are durable, hypoallergenic, breathable, and moisture-wicking.
+Plus, they grow both softer and stronger with use.
+A natural fiber, linen bedding is as easy to care for as cotton bedding—if you don't mind a few wrinkles.

 - Washing machine or large tub

 - Clothes dryer, drying rack, or outdoor clothesline

 - Ironing board